-h.
+- h.
 National Flood Insurance Program.
-All applicable regulations of the National Flood Insurance Program are incorporated by reference herein. a.
+All applicable regulations of the National Flood Insurance Program are incorporated by reference herein. - (3) Secondary drainage channel and surface requirements. - a.
 General.
-All secondary drainage channels that are within or immediately adjacent to an improvement, development, or subdivision shall be protected and improved by the applicant in accordance with the following requirements.
+All secondary drainage channels that are within or immediately adjacent to an improvement, development, or subdivision shall be protected and improved by the applicant in accordance with the following requirements. - b.

-b.
 Drainage maintenance.
 Drainage easements of satisfactory width to provide working room for construction and maintenance equipment shall be dedicated to the county for all drainage improvements in subdivision developments, including stormwater management facilities.
 Drainage improvement maintenance for planned developments, town and country developments, and commercial buildings shall be the responsibility of the property owner(s) or home owner's association.